1:1 Mentorship + Placement Support

 This isn’t a helpdesk.
 It’s a learning program with real mentor touchpoints — so you always know what happens next.

-Mentorship Standards
+Mentorship standards

 Clear response windows — so your momentum never breaks.